+- 1. Go to Settings.

+- 2. Touch Network & Internet > Wi-Fi.

+- 3. Slide the Wi-Fi switch to the On position.

+- 4. Scroll to the bottom of the list and select Add network.

+- 5. In the Network name text box, enter the name of the Wi-Fi network.

+- 6. In the Security drop-down list, set the type of security to:

+- None

+- WEP

+- WPA/WPA2-Personal

+- WPA/WPA2/WPA3-Enterprise

+- 7. If the network security is None, touch Save.

+- 8. If the network security is WEP or WPA/WPA2-Personal, enter the required password and then touch Save.

+- 9. If the network security is WPA/WPA2/WPA3-Enterprise:

+- Touch the EAP method drop-down list and select one of the following:

+- PEAP

+- TLS

+- TTLS

-- 1. Go to Settings. - 2.
-Touch Network & Internet > Wi-Fi. - 3.
-Slide the Wi-Fi switch to the On position. - 4.
-Scroll to the bottom of the list and select Add network. - 5.
-In the Network name text box, enter the name of the Wi-Fi network. - 6.
-In the Security drop-down list, set the type of security to: - None - WEP - WPA/WPA2 PSK - 802.1x EAP. - 7.
-If the network security is None, touch Save. - 8.
-If the network security is WEP or WPA/WPA2 PSK, enter the required password and then touch Save. - 9.
-If the network security is 802.1x EAP: - Touch the EAP method drop-down list and select PEAP, TLS, TTLS, PWD, or LEAP. - · Touch the Phase 2 authentication drop-down list and select an authentication method. - If required, touch CA certificate and select a Certification Authority (CA) certificate.
+- PWD - LEAP. - Touch the Phase 2 authentication drop-down list and select an authentication method. - If required, touch CA certificate and select a Certification Authority (CA) certificate.
 Note: Certificates are installed using the Security settings. - If required, touch User certificate and select a user certificate.
 Note: User certificates are installed using the Security settings. - If required, in the Identity text box, enter the username credentials. - If desired, in the Anonymous identity text box, enter an anonymous identity username. - If required, in the Password text box, enter the password for the given identity.

-note: By default, the network Proxy is set to None and the IP settings is set to DHCP.
-See Configuring for a Proxy Server for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address for setting the device to use a static IP address.
+NOTE: By default, the network Proxy is set to None and the IP settings is set to DHCP.
+See Configuring for a Proxy Server on page 88 for setting connection to a proxy server and see Configuring the Device to Use a Static IP Address on page 89 for setting the device to use a static IP address.

 - 10. Touch Save.
 To connect to the saved network, touch and hold on the saved network and select Connect to network. - 11.
-Touch ().
+Touch the Home button.